Need to move My Documents to another drive

 Degrade Windows performance.
 As My Documents is growing in size, C: drive will be running out of space or even filled up, resulting in long boot time and slow read/write speed.

-My Documents is easy to lose.
-The My Documents folder is vulnerable to system crash, hard disk failure or human error.
+My Documents folder is easy to lose.
+The My Documents folder is vulnerable to system crashes, hard disk failure, or human error.

 Considering these factors, you need to move My Documents folder to another drive.
 How to complete the task easily?
 Please read on.

 Top 2 ways to move My Documents to another drive in Windows 10

 To move My Documents to another drive, you can resort to a Windows inbuilt feature or a free backup and sync tool - AOMEI Backupper.
 The two methods are also applicable to moving My Documents to another drive in Windows 10, 11, or previous systems like Windows 7.

 Below will take an example of moving My Documents from C drive to D drive.

 Method 1: Move My Documents to another drive via Windows inbuilt feature